 There are many college admissions deadlines that occur on December 1 and January 1.

-For example, the deadline for Harvard Early Action candidates has already passed, but Regular Decision candidates have until January 1, 2017, to get their application materials in.
+For example, the deadline for Harvard Early Action candidates is November 1st, but Regular Decision candidates have until January 1, 2019, to get their application materials in.

 And, it is important to mention, that I have only mentioned issues with college applications, and not everything required for admission into your school of choice/acceptance.